14 “OTHER” Ways to Use RSS Feeds

 – If you ever need to add some RSS feeds to your website, Widgitize offers a quick and simple way to do that.
 Unlike other similar services, Wigitize gives you a really light and plain widget that you can style yourself.

 (7) ReminderFeed – Send Reminders to Feedreader

-TagMindr – Another tool to schedule RSS reminders.
+[NO LONGER WORKS] TagMindr – Another tool to schedule RSS reminders.
 More than anything else, Tagmindr offers a simple way to remind yourself of webpages or some images you find while browsing the web.
 Once it’s set you willl be able to easily remind yourself of a link or image that gets bookmarked in your Delicious, Twitter, Flickr or Magnolia accounts.
-See how it works.